bartekmp/osmosmjerka/README.md

 Click on the Osmosmjerka logo to cycle through different bright colors - a fun easter egg that adds visual variety to the interface.

 **Export Functionality**
-Export the current puzzle to `.docx` format using the Export button.
+Export the current puzzle to `.docx`, `.pdf` or `.png` format using the Export button.
 This allows you to print or share puzzles offline.

 **Enhanced Word Finding**
 - Click on words in the word list to highlight them briefly in the grid